ottosichert/scratch-assignment/README.md

 </Bonus>
 ```

-At the end, this tree is being evaluated by calling the `calculate(board, symbols)` method on the root `Reward` instace.
+At the end, this tree is being evaluated by calling the `calculate(board, symbols, bettingAmount)` method on the root `Reward` instance.

 ## Assumptions